What You Can Expect During Your Home Build

 At this time, your contractors will be ready to complete driveways, exterior doors, and other exterior work.
 They will also complete landscaping, including trees, flowers, gardens, grass, and other attractive outdoor elements that enhance your home’s curb appeal.

 Inspection, Walk Through, and Closing

-While the above home building timeline is a rough picture of what your home build will look like, remember that all home builds are different.
-Many different factors can delay your home build, but as long as you communicate with your home builder and stay patient during the process, it will all come together in the end.
+While the above home building timeline is a rough picture of your home build, remember that all home builds are different.
+Many factors can delay your home build, but as long as you communicate with your home builder and stay patient, it will all come together in the end.

 We will work with you every step of the way to build the home of your dreams.

 Contact us today.
 We build homes we would be proud to live in ourselves.
 So let’s talk about your dream.